10882/desktop-backupper/readme.md

 This program allows you to back up your desktop.
 It provides a user-friendly graphical interface to select the disk and compression.
+To run start main.py with python 3

 requirements: